CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#sdflags" name="sdflags"></a>`__wasi_sdflags_t` (`uint8_t` bitfield)

-Which channels on a socket need to be shut down.
+Which channels on a socket to shut down.

 Used by [`__wasi_sock_shutdown()`](#sock_shutdown).